Black carbon particles found in human placentas | DW | 18.09.2019

 Pollution emitted from vehicles, factory smokestacks or coal power plants may be able to penetrate the placenta in pregnant women, researchers said on Tuesday.

-Black carbon particles were discovered on the foetus-facing side of placentas, according to a study published in Nature Communications.
+Black carbon particles were discovered on the fetus-facing side of placentas, according to a study published in Nature Communications.

 "Our study provides compelling evidence for the presence of black carbon particles originating from air pollution in human placenta," the authors said.